-In this Privacy Agreement, ‘we’, ‘our’, and ‘us’ refer to Equitable, and ‘you’ and ‘your’ refer to each customer, guarantor or power of attorney, if applicable.
-The term ‘Personal Information’ refers to information in any form about an identifiable individual (e.g., contact information, account numbers, or details such as age, marital status, and financial information).
+In this Privacy Agreement, ‘we’, ‘our’, and ‘us’ refer to Equitable, and ‘you’ and ‘your’ refer to each customer or prospective customer, guarantor or power of attorney, as applicable.
+The term ‘Personal Information’ refers to information in any form about an identifiable individual (e.g., contact information, account numbers, or details such as age, marital status, business, and financial information).
 Equitable is accountable for all Personal Information in our possession.
 To help us meet this commitment, we have designated a Chief Privacy Officer to oversee our privacy program and practices.

 This Agreement has been designed to comply with the Personal Information Protection and Electronic Documents Act ('PIPEDA') and explains: